beakbahama/log/README.md

 > I've created an [RSS feed](https://raw.githubusercontent.com/beakbahama/log/refs/heads/main/feed.xml) if you want to keep up with bigger updates only instead of watching every change to this repo.
 And if you've never used RSS or are looking for a reader, you can check out the in browser extension [Feedbro](https://nodetics.com/feedbro/), or use something standalone like [Inoreader](https://www.inoreader.com) or [Feedly](https://feedly.com/).

 > Catch me outside for a chat about anything on this log.

+> And since you've made it this far, if compelled, check out the source code for this file to see things I'm currently working on.

 > Hope to holla!